PASTURED POULTRY ECONOMICS

 Most producers expect some premature loss from each flock despite working to reduce mortality.
 To minimize loss:

-- Provide sufficient warmth, water and feed, especially in the crucial first days after you receive your shipment of chicks.
+- Provide sufficient warmth, water, and feed, especially in the crucial first days after you receive your shipment of chicks.

-- Place pens well inside pastures rather than along wooded fence lines, because many predators are reluctant to travel across open territory.
+- Place pens well inside pastures rather than along wooded fence lines, because many predators are reluctant to travel across the open territory.